-You are likely to have some urine leakage when the catheter is taken out.
+You're likely to have some urine leakage when the catheter is taken out.
 It’s a good idea to have a supply of incontinence pads at home and to take a couple with you to hospital.
-You can buys these at supermarkets and pharmacies.
-You usually find them next to the ladies’ incontinence pads.
+You can buy these at supermarkets and pharmacies.

-Leaking urine could affect what you do and where you go in the weeks following your operation.
-How this affects men can vary.
-Some men have dribbling of urine, while other men could leak larger amounts.
-This could particularly happen when you cough or sneeze and is called stress incontinence.
+Leaking urine could affect what you do and where you go in the weeks after your operation.
+How this affects you can vary.
+Some men have dribbling of urine, while others could leak larger amounts.
+You might notice this is worse when you cough or sneeze and is called stress incontinence.
 Or you might leak urine when you have an erection or orgasm.
-Bladder control usually improves over time, so don’t get disheartened.

 It’s hard to say how long it will take for you to get back your bladder control.
 This varies between men and depends on the type of surgery you had and whether you had any problems before or during your operation.
-Most men will be dry within 3 to 6 months of their operation.
-But for some men it takes 1 or 2 years.
-A few men might need further surgery to get back bladder control.
+Most people get better within 3 to 6 months of their operation.
+But for some, it takes 1 or 2 years.
+A small number of people might need further surgery to get back bladder control.

 What you can do to help

-Do your pelvic floor exercises.
-These exercises target and strengthen the muscles that control your bladder.
+Pelvic floor exercises target and strengthen the muscles that control your bladder.
 Your doctor or specialist nurse will talk you through what to do.
 Research has shown that pelvic floor exercises can help you stop or reduce urine leakage.